stormpath/stormpath.github.io/source/dotnet/aspnetcore/latest/_sources/introduction.txt

 --------------------------

 With a few lines of code, you can add a user database and authentication system to your |framework| application.
 Out of the box, this library will provide a way for users to create accounts and log in to your application with a username and password.
-Your users can also create API Keys and OAuth tokens (useful if you are creating an API service).
+It will also provide email verification, password reset, and the ability to create OAuth tokens automatically.

 This library uses `Stormpath`_ as a service, and you will need a `free account <https://api.stormpath.com/register>`_ to continue.

 .. note::
-  This library is built on top of the `Stormpath .NET SDK`_, It handles a wide range of use cases out of the box, but if you need to build custom functionality or want to dig deeper into the `Stormpath API`_, you can use the `Stormpath .NET SDK`_ directly.
-The SDK provides a low-level convenience wrapper around the Stormpath API.
+  This library is built on top of the `Stormpath .NET SDK`_.
+It handles a wide range of use cases out of the box, but if you need to build custom functionality or want to dig deeper into the `Stormpath API`_, you can use the `Stormpath .NET SDK`_ directly.
+The SDK provides a low-level convenience wrapper around the Stormpath API, and the ASP.NET integration plugins (like this one) build on top of the SDK.

 What is Stormpath?